 As stated in the 1912 Souvenir Program of the Fireman Muster, "the far-sightedness in the construction of this building is well portrayed by the fact that were the needs of that provided for, but allowances were made in the construction for such time as the town should have reached those proportions wherein it will be deemed advisable to maintain its own horses in the department building..."

 Since that time, changes to the Southbridge Fire Station have not kept up with advances in fire fighting methods, technologies, and equipment.
-The Southbridge Fire Department consists of 27 career and 6 call firefighters who responded to 3,356 calls in 2017.
+The Southbridge Fire Department consists of 31 career and 6 call firefighters who responded to nearly 4,000 calls in 2022.
 Vehicles are larger, heavier, while the size of the apparatus bays has remained the same as when they were constructed resulting in insufficient space for all equipment.
 The station was not designed to support the modern dispatch and communication equipment or meet many of today's local, state, and federal codes.

 The Southbridge Fire Station Building Committee was formed to address the needs of the station.
 A study was commissioned to examine the existing conditions and develop preliminary designs for a new fire station on the same site.
 This proposed design concept was presented to the Town of Southbridge and defeated at a referendum.

 In May, 2017, the sum of $50,000 was approved at Southbridge Town Meeting to commission a new facility study to address the needs of the Southbridge Fire Station.
 The study included:

 Development of a space needs program for the Department to accommodate current and future assets and operations

 A review of the conditions of the existing fire station

 An analysis of potential sites which may be utilized for a new facility

 Conceptual designs and opinions of probable cost for renovations to the existing facility, a new facility in the existing location, and a new facility on the potential new sites

 Recommendations for the most cost-effective and efficient solution to meet Southbridge's needs